 Qualify for additional health care credentials, as a graduate of the Whole Health Education program, through numerous NIWH educational partnerships; For nurses AHNCC Holistic Nurse and Board Certified Nurse Coach; for ALL graduates, the Chronic Care Professional, Population Health national certification exam.

-PLEASE NOTE: For those who are interested in Whole Health Education but cannot make the commitment to complete the full 3-in-1 program, NIWH also offers the opportunity for a learner to take the 24 Foundation Courses with the credentialing portion of the program.
+PLEASE NOTE: For those who are interested in Whole Health Education but cannot make the commitment to complete the full 3-in-1 program, NIWH also offers the opportunity for a learner to take the 24 Foundation Courses without the credentialing portion of the program.